alexis-renee/OnlineStore/src/test/README.md

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to input accurate my data, so that the application can process it accordingly.

 - As a user, I want to receive immediate feedback, so I can understand what to do next.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+1. Download and Install IntelliJ IDEA
+2. Create a New Project
+3. Set up specific Project
+4. Create Java Classes
+5. Copy/Paste or Create Java Files
+6. Configure Main Class
+7. Run the Application
+8. Interact with the Console
 ### Prerequisites

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).